isabella232/Developer-Distribution-Experience-Cloud/src/pages/guides/getting_started.md

 # Getting Started

 This getting started guide introduces key areas of the [Adobe Developer Distribution portal](/distribute/home) to help developers begin distributing apps quickly and easily.
-The Adobe Developer Distribution portal enables quick publishing  of a **listing** for the app on two Experience Cloud Marketplaces (Experience Cloud desktop app Marketplace and Adobe Exchange) in these three easy steps:
+Adobe Developer Distribution enables self publishing of Software integration or App Builder **listings** to be published on

 1. Add the public profile.
 2. Create a **listing** to represent the app with metadata, the packaged app, and a **version**.